June is Backup Awareness Month: Are Your Backups Secure?

-Regardless of the size of your organization, backups are the only way to ensure your data is safeguarded if it gets locked up by ransomware or lost due to a breach or accidental deletion.
+Regardless of your organization's size, backups are the only way to ensure your data is safeguarded if it is locked up by ransomware, lost due to a breach, or deleted accidentally.

 That brings us to our celebration of June as Backup Awareness Month.